Teddy Geiger: 2004–2008: Teen idol

+2009–2017: Songwriter

+In 2009, Columbia released Geiger from her contract and she left the music industry to return home to Rochester for a hiatus.
+She continued writing songs for other artists.

 Geiger's second album, The Last Fears, was released in 2013 through iTunes and Spotify.
 The album involved many peers and collaborators including John Ryan, A Great Big World, Holly Miranda, Theo Katzman, as well as Levon Helm's producer and musical director Larry Campbell.

+Geiger began a series of songwriting collaborations for Shawn Mendes, co-writing "Stitches" with Danny Parker in 2014.
+Mendes joined Geiger and Scott Harris to write "Treat You Better" in 2016.
+These were followed by "There's Nothing Holdin' Me Back" in 2017, and the 2018 hits "Lost in Japan", "In My Blood", "Youth" and "Where Were You in the Morning?"
+Some of the additional popular artists Geiger has written songs for include One Direction, Pink, Maroon 5, and Niall Horan.

+2018–present: Producer and musician

-Geiger released her third album, LillyAnna under the name Teddy <3 or teddy❤️, in 2018.
-The album received some acclaim from the likes of New York Times, Paper, Billboard, and Rolling Stone.
+After transitioning in 2017–2018, Geiger released her third album, LillyAnna under the name Teddy <3 or teddy❤️, in 2018.
+The album received notice from New York Times, Paper, Billboard, and Rolling Stone.

 Personal life

 Geiger came out as a trans woman in October 2017, and has said that she "knew she was female at 5 years old."
 She has also said that she intends to keep the name Teddy and use female pronouns.

 She was engaged to Canadian actress Emily Hampshire, but they ended their engagement in June 2019 after seven months.

+Geiger stated in a 2021 interview that she is bisexual.